Quelklef/mation/README.md

 - Simple components: a component is written exactly the same as an app.
 You create a `ComponentModel` type and a `renderComponent` view, and you're done.
 No lifecycle hooks, no nothing.
 Simple.

+- Monolithic state: even with components, state does not become fragmented.
+Whereas in React or Vue a child component may take on state unknown to the parent component, the same is not possible in Mation.

 - Ergonomic IO: as event handlers become more complex, the code does not.
 Want to run a pure state update on button press?
 Sure.
 Need to perform a monadic effect as well?
 You got it.
 Need to perform *multiple*?
 Not a problem!
 Need to execute a long-running process, occasionally updating the model of your progress, and finally concluding?
 Still covered.

 - Monoidal HTML: monoidal affordances like `foldMap` can be used to create `Html` values, which notably improves ergonomics.
 No more awkward appending a list of `Html` values to another list!